au-cru/site/content/more-info.md

 have bash installed.
 For Windows users, install the Windows version of Git above to install Git Bash.

-## Content Use and Re-Use

-See the [License](../license/) page for details on re-use and attribution.

 ## Resources for learning and getting help {#resources}

 ### For learning